BeeHiveCyberSecurity/WAF-IPDB/README.md

 # First, Enable and Configure GitHub Actions：

 If you don't configure these, you'll stare at errors for eternity wondering where you're fucking up.
-After you create a new repository thru "Use This Template", go into the repository settings, then go to "Secrets", then add the following things with the following names.
+After you create a new repository thru "Use This Template", go into the repository settings, then go to "Secrets and variables" -> "Actions", then add the following repository secrets with the following names and the corresponding values:

 - `CLOUDFLARE_ZONE_ID`: Cloudflare ZONE ID
 - `CLOUDFLARE_API_KEY`: Cloudflare API Key